fivetran/dbt_aws_cloud_cost/models/docs.md

 {% enddocs %}

 {% docs line_item_line_item_type %}
-Type of charge for the line item of the following possible types:
+Type of charge for the line item:

 - `BundledDiscount`: Usage-based discount tied to another service’s usage.
 - `Credit`: Credit applied to your bill by AWS.